tarikalim/FileCourtManagement/README.md

 7. The backend will be accessible at `http://localhost:8080` and the frontend at `http://localhost:3000`.

+8. You may need to give execute permission for "mvnw" file located in Backend directory:
+      ```bash
+      cd Backend/
+      chmod +x mvnw
+      ```
 ## Port Conflicts

 If you encounter port conflicts,